What Can Business Coaching Be Used For?

 Even though it may be difficult to do, it is important to try and measure the levels of success achieved during the coaching and training process.
 This will be easier for some than others, as some improvements can be quantifiably measured whilst others will be of a subjective nature and something which they themselves cannot answer as it will require feedback from their own manager to determine whether there has been a definite improvement or not.

 To gauge improvement it is necessary to make an initial assessment before any coaching or training is provided in order to see where the employee is currently at.
-Only by taking this initial measurement beforehand can accurate assessments of the success and effectiveness of the sessions be made.
+Only by taking this initial measurement beforehand can accurate assessments of the success and effectiveness of the business coaching sessions be made.

 Good for Profit, Good for the Environment